-Moving into a quiet place throughout the day introduces a calming effect on the brain, which will allow yourself to focus on your tasks at hand.
+Moving into a quiet place throughout the day introduces a calming effect on the brain, which will allow you to focus on the tasks at hand.

 5. Set your office up on the opposite side of your major noise source.

 If you have kids at home, try to keep space between you and their screens.

 Rolled towels at the bottom of your door can work well.

 These machines block out environmental noise, and may also calm you and help you focus.
 Some noise-canceling headphones also play white noise such as waves crashing, rain, or streams.